 zeead yaghi

-I’m broadly interested in modern middle eastern and global histories of planning, development, and architecture.
+I’m broadly interested in the history of the modern middle east, global histories of planning, development, and culture, and the political economy of urban and rural spaces across the mediterranean.

 My dissertation focuses on state modernization, planning, and development in rural Lebanon during the 1960s.